JarssS8/JarssS8/README.md

 - 🏡️ I'm a <b>Fullstack Junior Developer</b> based in Spain 🇪🇸  </a>
 - 😄 Programming is my <b>job AND my hobby</b>
 - 🔭 I’m currently working for <b>Solera Holdings Inc.</b>
-- 🌱 Learn do not have a END POINT
+- 🌱 Learning does not have an END POINT
-- ⛹‍♂️️ I love practise sports, my favourites are Surf🏄‍♂️️, Ski⛷️ and Fronton🎾️
+- ⛹‍♂️️ I love to practice sports like Surf🏄‍♂️️, Ski⛷️ and Fronton🎾️
 - 👨‍💻️ <b>Python</b> and <b>Java</b> as main languages.
-- 🔝️ Fun fact: My favourite film is Kingdom of Heaven and my favourite quote is <q><i>What man is a man who does not make the world better.</i></q>
+- 🔝️ Fun fact: My favorite film is Kingdom of Heaven and it's best quote for me is <q><i>What man is a man who does not make the world better.</i></q>
-- 📫 For anything, send me an email: <b>adriancgs@gmail.com</b>
+- 📫 Do not hesitate to contact me on: <b>adriancgs@gmail.com</b>
 </div>

 ---